What Causes Nosebleeds? And How Can You Prevent Them?

 - Applying nasal saline sprays

-- Avoiding blowing your nose hard or picking the nose
+- Avoiding blowing your nose hard or picking your nose

 - Avoiding hot and spicy foods